jnunderwood/dotfiles/config/bat/README.md

 ## Syntaxes

-You can add SublimeText syntax files, like Groovy.
+You can add SublimeText syntax files, like Groovy Server Pages (GSP).
 After upgrading bat or adding a syntax file, run:

 ```shell